Sha'ab, Israel: Notable buildings

-Mosque of Zahir al-Umar
+Mosque of Daher al-Umar

-The mosque of Zahir al-Umar is situated in the centre of the old village.
-In 1933 it was inspected by Na'im Makhouly from the Palestine Antiquities Museum, who found that the mosque dated from the time of Zahir al-Umar.
+The mosque of Daher al-Umar is situated in the centre of the old village.
+In 1933 it was inspected by Na'im Makhouly from the Palestine Antiquities Museum, who found that the mosque dated from the time of Daher al-Umar.
 In 1933 the mosque was in disrepair.
 Pictures from the time show two arcades: one had four arches connected with the side wall, with two columns in the centre.
 A reused Ionic capital could be seen, and above the doorway was a reused Roman lintel (first noticed by Guérin in the 1870s).

 Andrew Petersen, an archaeologist specialising in Islamic architecture, surveyed the mosque in 1994.
 He found that the present mosque, built in the 1980s, encased the old building.
 The old part is the prayer hall, has an entrance to the north.
 This hall is square, covered with a dome.
 The dome rests on large squinches, which are supported by corbels.
 According to Petersen, the domed prayer hall is consistent with an 18th-century construction date.